StarThinking/config-inconsistency/reproduce/upgrade_domain/README.txt

 # summary
 1. When balancer uses the same hdfs-site.xml (dfs.namenode.upgrade.domain.factor = dfs.replication = 3 by default) as what the cluster uses, balancing took 4.19 minutes.
-2. When balancer uses the same hdfs-site-for-balancer.xml (dfs.namenode.upgrade.domain.factor = 2), balancing took minutes.
+2. When balancer uses the same hdfs-site-for-balancer.xml (dfs.namenode.upgrade.domain.factor = 2), balancing cannot finish (I kept it running for a day).